 Have soldierly fun with this humorous combination of Sound Off and Oh!
 How I Hate To Get Up In The Morning.

 For some solid barbershop fun, check out this combination of Freckles and Peck’s Bad Boy.
-Both lads are a just that little bit wicked.
+Both lads are just that little bit wicked.
 Take your audiences back in time with these two tunes from circa 1920.

 This old-time medley contains Bright Was the Night, Moonlight Bay and By the Light of the Silvery Moon.
 How is that for some vintage classics?